Nursing (NURS) 522

 Overview

-You will learn to provide primary health care related to sexual and reproductive health to adult patients. .
+In NURS 522, you will learn to provide primary health care related to sexual and reproductive health to adult patients.
 Low-risk prenatal and postpartum care is covered.
 You will become proficient in wellness counseling related to sexual and reproductive health.
 You will also develop skill in the prevention and management of acute and chronic conditions related to preconception, perinatal care, sexual health and the various stages of reproductive life.
 You will consider community implications and trends and issues related to the health of adult patients of all sexual and gender orientations and explore relevant evidence-based health care resources.

 Additional materials provided with earlier courses will be accessed as appropriate.

-NURS 522 consists of the following 6 units:
+NURS 522 consists of the following 4 units:

-Unit 2: Perinatal Care
+Unit 2: Nurse Practitioner Practice and Perinatal Care

 In Unit 2, students learn to identify and utilize preventative screening and risk identification for pregnant women.
-Students will focus on providing evidence-based prenatal care for low risk patients.
+Students will focus on providing evidence-based prenatal care for low-risk patients.
 They will learn to recognize acute illness in the pregnant woman, associated chronic conditions during pregnancy, urgent and emergent obstetrical emergencies and initiate appropriate interventions.
 Students also learn when to refer clients to other health professionals or other appropriate resources.
 Post-partum care is also reviewed including newborn assessment, breastfeeding issues, and other pregnancy related issues relevant to the family.
 Students are NOT expected to be able to attend normal deliveries by completing this course nor are they expected to attend deliveries in their practicum experience.

 Unit 3: Reproductive Health for Men and Women